 6. What are the jurisdictional thresholds (turnover, assets, market share and/or local presence)?
+Are there different thresholds that apply to particular sectors?

 The Competition Act establishes three alternative thresholds for mandatory filing.
 The jurisdictional thresholds do not vary according to sector.
 Moreover, purely foreign-to-foreign transactions can be covered by the Competition Act in the event that they have effects in Portugal, even if none of the parties is established, has facilities or is represented in Portugal.